 PropertiesNotOfType,

-} from '@karmaniverous/entity-tools';
+} from "@karmaniverous/entity-tools";

 // Email entity interface. never types indicate generated properties.